Web Content Viewer

 - Out of the 26 sustainability improvement plans drawn up for our suppliers and strategic partners.

 Bancolombia Group we direct our actions towards environmental impact reduction, cost structure improvement and overall efficiency.
-This is why we have adequate separation, recycling and valorization of waste.

 Within our Ecoefficiency strategy we support the management of following actions to reduce the environmental impact of our operations: